mkgeiger/secure-keyless-system/README.md

 ### Raspberry Pi Zero W

 Any board or PC can be used as the `keyless server`, which is able to run the Python server script.
 If it is a headless system it is useful to activate SSH to be able to connect to the board in a secure way for configuration, up- and downloading files, maintenance, etc. I'm using the Raspberry Pi Zero W for the `keyless server` with the Raspberry Pi OS installed.
-Python version 3.x is required.
+Python version 3.7.x or newer is required.

 <img src="/KeylessServer/Hardware/RaspberryPI_ZeroW.png" alt="Raspberry PI Zero W" width="512"/>